Provizanta/ansible-role-git/README.md

 Role Variables
 --------------

-    scope: scope of the git configuration
+    scope:  <scope of the git configuration>
+    global_gitignore: <lines for the global gitignore file>
-    settings: any git config settings in a yaml dictionary format
+    configuration: <git config settings in a yaml dictionary format>

 Dependencies
 ------------